Due to the ongoing COVID-19 situation, the Public Records Office is temporarily closed to in-person business.

-As a state agency, we are subject to the provisions of the Washington state public disclosure laws (RCW 42.56) governing access to public records and will respond accordingly.
+As a state agency, Bellevue College is subject to the provisions of the Washington state public disclosure laws (RCW 42.56) governing access to public records and will respond accordingly.
 There may be exemptions to disclosure that may prohibit the college from releasing certain documents.
 The College will provide a brief explanation for any exemption to disclosure.

 How do I make a request?